Background pattern

 What is Duaklir Genuair used for

-Duaklir Genuair is used in adult patients who have difficulty breathing due to a lung disease called chronic obstructive pulmonary disease (COPD), in which the airways and alveoli in the lungs are damaged or blocked.
+Duaklir Genuair is used in adult patients who have difficulty breathing due to a lung disease called chronic obstructive pulmonary disease (COPD), in which the airways and air sacs in the lungs are damaged or blocked.
 By opening up the airways, the medicine helps to relieve symptoms such as difficulty breathing.
 Regular use of Duaklir Genuair will reduce the effects of COPD on your daily life.

 Do not use Duaklir Genuair:

-• if you are allergic to aclidinium, formoterol fumarate dihydrate or any of the other ingredients of this medicine (listed in Section 6).
+• if you are allergic to aclidinium, formoterol fumarate dihydrate, or any of the other ingredients of this medicine (listed in Section 6).

 Warnings and precautions